 Welcome travel lovers.
-On this episode of Talk Travel Asia podcast we’re getting seriously tropical with Favorite Beaches in SE Asia.
-We’ve done other episodes about beaches, including Episode 11 – Asia’s Somewhat Secret Beaches, but this time we’re going to touch on some of our favorites we’ve been to in the region.
+On this episode of Talk Travel Asia podcast we’re getting seriously tropical with what we believe are the Best Beaches in Southeast Asia.
+We’ve done other episodes about beaches in Asia, including Episode 11 – Asia’s Somewhat Secret Beaches, but this time we’re going to touch on some of our favorites we’ve been to in the region.
 Many listeners in the west are going into winter and no doubt getting cabin fever so we thought this would provide a nice tropical escape.

 Patrons will get bi-weekly video and audio recordings from Scott & Trevor: these special messages feature highlights of activities & attractions in Thailand and Cambodia that Scott and Trevor are currently exploring, regional news and more!